The catalytic converter is one of the most crucial and precious parts of your vehicle.

 Before you can find out the catalytic converter scrap value, you’ll need to locate the serial number.

-The catalytic converter serial number is usually carved or stamped onto the metal on the cat converter’s body, but it depends on the vehicle model.
-Alternatively, the code serial number can also be found on the small plate attached to the catalytic converter or the edges of its body.
+The catalytic converter serial number is usually carved or stamped onto the metal on the cat converter’s body, but it depends on the car model.
+Alternatively, the serial number can also be found on the small plate attached to the catalytic converter or the edges of its body.

-The code serial number is generally a combination of figures and letters, and can range from 3-12 digits, depending on the vehicle manufacturer.
+The serial number print is generally a combination of figures and letters, and can range from 3-12 digits, depending on the vehicle manufacturer.

 2. Use an Online Website

-Once you locate the catalytic converter serial number, you can use various online databases, such as rrcats.com, to find the scrap value.
+Once you locate the catalytic converter serial number, you can use various online databases and apps, such as Eco Cat, to do a catalytic converter price lookup and find the scrap value.
+This could potentially help you find the highest scrap price.

 3. Use a Picture to Gauge Scrap Price